jvm986/words-with-cheaters/README.md

 ### TODO

 - Previously used wild cards should not count for points in any future moves.
 This will need to be encoded in the board state.
-- Parse a screenshot of the board and rack to get the board state and rack.
+- Parse a screenshot of the board and rack to get the board state and rack, this could also solve the above.
 - Serve the solver as an API, running this on a smaller machine might show that a optimized algorithm is necessary.
 - The dictionary does not align perfectly with wordfeud.